sdcaglar/sdcaglar/README.md

 #### I'm a software developer.
 I work as a backend developer most of the day.
 I like to read and use open source projects.

-- 🔭  I’m currently developing a web project on linux systems.
+- 🔭  I’m currently developing web projects on linux systems.
-- 🌱  I’m currently learning python security model and linux systems
+- 🌱  I’m learning python security model and linux systems
-- 💬  Ask me about backend and DevOPS techs
-- 📫  seedacaglar@gmail.com